 If your cat has urinated on your suede couch, shoes, jacket, or any other item, it's important to remove it as soon as possible.
-Since cat urine is composed of urea, uric acid and creatine, one of the most effective ways to treat it is with an enzyme-based cleaner, which will break down the proteins.
-Time is of the essence when cleaning urine off of the suede, because as bacteria decompose the urea, the infamous ammonia smell is released.
+Since cat urine is composed of urea, uric acid and creatine, the best way to clean cat pee is with an enzyme-based cleaner, which will break down the proteins.
+Time is of the essence when cleaning urine off of the suede because as bacteria decompose the urea, the infamous ammonia smell is released.

 Video of the Day

 Step 1: Soak Up the Urine